VGXisTheWay/Invest_Voyager_CSV_GSheet/README.md

 	a.
 Email must be in your gmail, from "taxes@investvoyager.com", and starred.

-	b.
-Dummy Data can be chosen here if the correct email is not found.
+		1. Dummy Data can be chosen here if the correct email is not found.